kbrw/elixir.nvim/README.md

 Just copy this repository into your vim config directory and run `install.sh` to install both Elixir host for neovim and the elixir plugin.

+After installation, run `:UpdateRemotePlugins` inside your neovim, then restart it to add then Elixir functions and commands to vim.

 This package has two dependencies but **optional**: the official vim-elixir for syntax and indent and vim-ref for doc.